Corrections Academy Entrance Steps

 - Not have been convicted of any misdemeanor involving domestic violence.

 - Pursuant to the Omnibus Consolidated Appropriations Act of 1997, which amends the Gun Control Act of 1968, any person convicted of a misdemeanor crime of domestic violence as defined by the Act, is prohibited from shipping, transporting, possessing, or receiving firearms or ammunition.
 This includes convictions where adjudication has been withheld, but not including those convictions that have been expunged or otherwise set aside or pardoned.

-You will be required to submit official documentation (official court documents from the Clerk of Court, arrest reports, official statements, etc) and it is your responsibility to be familiar with the disposition of any court appearance/case, and any details concerning any issues found in your fingerprinting report or in any other form of investigative resource that may be used by Eastern Florida State College OR your potential employer to determine your eligibility to become a Corrections Officer.
+You will be required to submit official documentation (official court documents from the Clerk of Court, arrest reports, official statements, etc) and it is your responsibility to be familiar with the disposition of any court appearance/case, and any details concerning any issues found in your fingerprinting report, polygraph exam, or in any other form of investigative resource that may be used by Eastern Florida State College, Brevard Police Testing OR your potential employer to determine your eligibility to become a Corrections Officer.